World Dog Surfing Championships: 2017

-The second annual championship event was held on August 5, 2017, again at Linda Mar Beach in Pacifica.
+The second annual championship event was held on August 5, 2017.
 There were three dozen entrants; Abbie again won the overall prize, with Sampson, a Spaniel, second.
 Humpback whales breached offshore during the surfing.
 Video of Simon McCoy's unenthusiastic presentation of the story for BBC News was widely shared.

 2018

-At the 2018 event, held on August 4, again at Linda Mar beach in Pacifica, there were 45 contestants.
+At the 2018 event, held on August 4, there were 45 contestants.
 Gidget, a Pug, won Top Dog and Abbie Girl, whose owner competed with one foot in a cast, received the newly added Spirit of Surfing Award; Shredder of the Year and All Heart awards were also introduced for the first time.